timdeschryver/timdeschryver.dev/content/blog/why-i-stopped-worrying-about-test-setups-by-using-autofixture/index.md

 }
 ```

-This will give us the following customer's value, which will change every time the test is run.
+This gives us the following customer's value, which does change every time the test is run.
 As you can see below, all properties of the `Customer` object have a random value, even the nested `Address` and `Orders` objects.

 ```json